COVID-19 Risk Management Policy

 At each appropriate worksite, the site superintendent shall be responsible for COVID prevention procedures and be the designated COVID Safety Coordinator (CSC) for their respective worksite.
 The Site Superintendent will:

-- Begin each day by completing a FLHA and include the review of current precautionary measures, regulatory guidelines as specified by the Alberta Government and the Health Questionnaire.
+- Begin each day by completing a FLHA and include the review of current precautionary measures, regulatory guidelines as specified by the Alberta Government and the Health Questionnaire (Appendix A)

 - Conduct regular inspections of the worksite to monitor adherence to COVID Prevention Procedures and record inspection findings.